PrincetonUniversity/install_pytorch/README.md

 srun python mnist_classify.py --epochs=3
 ```

-This will request one GPU, 5 minutes of computing time, and queue the job.
-You should receive a job number and can check if your job is running or queued via `squeue -u <your-username>`.
+You can monitor the status of the job with `squeue -u $USER`.
 Once the job runs, you'll have a `slurm-xxxxx.out` file in the `install_pytorch` directory.
-This log file contains both Slurm and PyTorch messages.
+This log file contains both PyTorch and Slurm output.

 ## Multithreading

 Even when using a GPU there are still operations carried out on the CPU.
-Some of these operations have been written to take advantage of multi-threading via the Intel Math Kernel Library (MKL) (see [example](https://github.com/PrincetonUniversity/gpu_programming_intro/tree/master/05_multithreaded_numpy)).
-Try different values for `--cpus-per-task` to see if you get a speed advantage.
+Some of these operations have been written to take advantage of multithreading.
+Try different values for `--cpus-per-task` to see if you get a speed-up:

 ```
 #!/bin/bash